Breaking the Metric Voting Distortion Barrier: Introduction

 \paragraph{The need for randomization and the barrier of 3.} The above canonical lower bound of $3$ only involves two candidates and two disagreeing voters, and one factor that induces this ``large'' distortion is the limit to \emph{deterministic} social choice rules.
-This limit is traditionally motivated by people's aversion to randomization for important social issues.
-However, nowadays, randomization is used in countless democratic (and non-democratic) processes, both those practically implemented and those theoretically studied.
-In that canonical example, it might even be more natural to randomize over the candidates, than to break the symmetry arbitrarily and pick one candidate deterministically.
-Moreover, there are situations where fractional solutions are acceptable, such as when allocating funding to the candidates.
+This limit is traditionally motivated by people's aversion to randomization for important social issues{, for which ``bad luck'' could be calamitous.
+Though this is a valid reason for sticking to deterministic rules, we point out that randomization is acceptable in some situations.
+In a tied election such as \Cref{fig:2v2c}, it might be more natural to randomize over the candidates, than to break the symmetry arbitrarily to pick one candidate deterministically.
+In fact, in real-world elections, it is common to use randomization to break ties.
+Beyond tie-breaking, randomization has also been used for other purposes in both practical and theoretical social choice settings.
+Some prominent examples include choosing citizens' assemblies via sortition (dating back to ancient Athenian democracy \cite{headlam1891election}) and fair allocation of goods using a lottery \cite{abdulkadirouglu1998random}.
+Another perspective is that from our utilitarian point of view, randomized voting rules can be considered equivalent to fractional voting rules, which are acceptable in some situations.
+One example is allocating funding to the candidate projects in participatory budgeting.
+Another example is when rotation of authority is involved, such as the consulship in ancient Rome where two consuls were elected annually and switched their roles and responsibilities every month \cite{abbott1901history}.
+We refer the reader to \cite{brandt2017rolling} and the references therein for a more in-depth discussion of randomization in social choice.}

-In fact, soon after the first work on metric distortion, \citetstar{DBLP:conf/sigecom/FeldmanFG16} and \citetnostar{DBLP:journals/jair/AnshelevichP17} independently studied metric distortion without the restriction to deterministic rules.
-They both showed an upper bound of $3$ for the simple rule of Random Dictatorship (which outputs the favorite candidate of a uniformly random voter), and gave a lower bound of $2$ using that same two-voter-two-candidate example, leaving open the possibility that much better metric distortion could be achieved by randomized voting rules.
-This gap between $2$ and $3$ was a very (if not the most) intriguing question in the field of distortion.
+Soon after the first work on metric distortion, \bname{Feldman, Fiat, and Golomb} \citetstar{DBLP:conf/sigecom/FeldmanFG16} and \bname{Anshelevich and Postl} \citetnostar{DBLP:journals/jair/AnshelevichP17} independently studied metric distortion without the restriction to deterministic rules.
+They both showed an upper bound of $3$ for the simple rule of Random Dictatorship (which outputs the favorite candidate of a uniformly random voter), and gave a lower bound of $2$ using {the} same two-voter-two-candidate example, leaving open the possibility that much better metric distortion could be achieved by randomized voting rules.
+This gap between $2$ and $3$ {has been} a very (if not the most) intriguing question in the field of distortion.

 The lack of progress on this question motivated researchers to look at fine-grained distortion analysis within the instance classes of a fixed number of voters or candidates.
 For example, \citetnostar{DBLP:journals/jair/AnshelevichP17} showed that Random Dictatorship has distortion $3 - 2/n$ within the instance class of $n$ voters, for any $n$.
 Several other works provided upper bounds for the instance class of $m$ candidates, for any $m$: \citetstar{DBLP:conf/aaai/FainGMP19} proposed a rule called Random Oligarchy that can achieve an upper bound slightly worse than $3 - 2/m$;\footnote{Their upper bound is $3 - 2 \cdot \min_{p \in [0, 1]} \left(p^2 (2 - p) + (1 - p)^3 / (m - 1)\right)$, which is $3 - 2/m + O(1/m^2)$ as $m \to \infty$.} \citetnostar{DBLP:conf/aaai/Kempe20b} first showed an upper bound of $3 - 2/m$ by mixing Random Dictatorship with a rule named Proportional to Squares; \citetstar{DBLP:conf/focs/GkatzelisHS20} proposed Smart Dictatorship, a variant of Random Dictatorship, which gives the same guarantee of $3 - 2/m$.
 These improvements over $3$ vanish when we consider the supremum over all instances.